fijam/md-rec/README.md

 ## Components

-- [Foobar2000](https://www.foobar2000.org/) (Windows) or [DeaDBeeF](https://deadbeef.sourceforge.io/) (Linux) music player with [beefweb](https://github.com/hyperblast/beefweb) plugin
+- [Foobar2000](https://www.foobar2000.org/) (Windows) or [DeaDBeeF](https://deadbeef.sourceforge.io/) (Linux/macOS) music player with [beefweb](https://github.com/hyperblast/beefweb) plugin
 - Raspberry Pi Zero W (or similar) running the md-rec script
 - interface circuit with a digital potentiometer ([MCP4251-503](https://www.microchip.com/wwwproducts/en/MCP4251) or similar)

 ## How it works

 md-rec script uses an API provided by the beefweb plugin to remotely control a compatible music player on a PC.
 It grabs the track names from a playlist and breaks them down into a sequence of button presses.
-These are subsequently translated by the interface circuit into signals recognized by the MD recorder.
-The script then inserts a Track Mark at end of a track and proceeds with the next item on the playlist.
+These are translated by the interface circuit into signals recognized by the MD recorder.

 ```
  ----------